...When Bowie was truly a cracked actor.

 Two large discs with a red lightning flash were the backdrop for the Ziggy Stardust and Aladdin Sane live gigs.
 The flashes were painted by future Squeeze member Chris Difford.
 A large red flash also adorned Woody Woodmansey’s drum kit.
 The obvious influence was the powerful, infamous Nazi SS symbol, which was later utilized by KISS in their band name logo.

-Bowie’s costumes on the Japan tour were Kansai creations; Tokyo Pop, Space Samurai, the Kanji cape, two knitted suits, short kimono, and the sumo jockstrap.
+Bowie’s costumes on the Japan tour were Kansai creations; Tokyo Pop, Space Samurai, the Kanji cape, two knitted suits, short white hapi-coat with white satin leggings, and the sumo jockstrap.

 * George H. Chirgwin (1854-1922) was a British music hall star billed as ‘the White-Eyed Kaffir’, a black face minstrel.
 (Kaffir is a derogatory term for black people).
 Rather than applying full blackface makeup, Chirgwin adapted his look by painting a large white diamond shape over his right eye.
 Chirgwin acted in the first Royal Variety Command Performance (1912).
 His varied musical accomplishments, singing in a falsetto voice and playing a one-string fiddle.
 His act included cockney material, songs and sketches. n the 1890s, Chirgwin appeared in two non-fiction films.
 He wrote and acted in a silent drama film called The Blind Boy.
 A recording was released posthumously on the Edison Bell label on a 78 rpm record.
 In later life, he was mine host of a pub in Shepperton, Surrey.